 Traffic to websites increased sharply due to the pandemic.
 Companies that didn’t rely on digital sales channels started experiencing operational issues as they had more online orders, users, questions, and communications as a whole.

 Chatbot worked because more communications don’t mean more orders.
 It can text more people, select the most nurtured ones, and encourage them to buy.
 This is one of the chatbot best practices.

 Users seek help outside working hours and even at night.
 If your support team doesn’t operate round the clock, you can simply lose customers.
 With our chatbot, you don’t have to run night shifts.
 It can collect leads and customer contacts.
 Agents can call everyone back in the morning.

 The beta test of the chatbot is over, and it’s no longer free.
 This is definitely a remarkable checkpoint after over 6 months of shoulder-to-shoulder teamwork.
 We showed chatbot to our users and took their valuable suggestions and objections into account.
 Improving chatbot is still in progress as our teammates continue to make it more convenient and functional.

 Some users are worried about their anonymity so they turn on ad blockers.
 Adblock and other similar tools can’t block Dashly, but users can block data collection using other software.
 If they do, you can’t monitor their behavior on your website.

-Before, if someone set too strict tracking settings, they not only were invisible to our software, but they also couldn’t see the live chat because it was an integral system together with data collection.
+Before, if someone set too strict user tracking on website settings, they not only were invisible to our software, but they also couldn’t see the live chat because it was an integral system together with data collection.

 We decided to divide data collection and communication (live chat and pop-ups) tools.
 If a user goes to a website with Dashly live chat, they’ll see a widget and be able to contact support for help.
 If you manage to win confidence, you can collect contact details in live chat for further communication.